Aliceby TranX

 No "(other)" row — ever

 BigQuery stores raw event rows, not pre-aggregated tables.
 There is no cardinality limit and no row cap.
 Every SKU, every page path, every UTM parameter is individually queryable.
-Your entire product catalog is visible, not just the top performers.
+Your entire catalog is visible, not just the top performers.

 Full SQL flexibility